PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 <td>A high-precision layout area localization model trained on a self-built dataset of Chinese and English papers, magazines, and research reports using RT-DETR-H.</td>
 </tr>
 </tbody></table>
-<b>Note: The evaluation dataset for the above precision metrics is a self-built layout area detection dataset by PaddleOCR, containing 1154 common document images of Chinese and English papers, magazines, and research reports.
-GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 * <b>5-Class English Document Area Detection Model, including Text, Title, Table, Image, and List</b>
 <table>